David A. Natale has written since he was a kid in Cleveland.

-David received his baccalaureate in Theatre Studies from Yale (88) and an MFA in acting from the University of San Diego and the Old Globe Theatre (95).
-He then spent eight years in New York before moving back west.
+He received his BA in Theatre Studies from Yale and an MFA in acting from the University of San Diego and the Old Globe Theatre.
+David then spent eight years in New York before moving west.

-David lives in Seattle with his wife, step-son, dog and hermit crab.
-He works as an actor, stage-hand, pie driver and occasional investigator for a personal injury law firm.
+David lives in Seattle with his wife, step-son and dog.
+He works as an actor, stage-hand and pizza man.